stefanjudis/pwt-workshop/lessons/02-writing-tests/02-assertions.md

 ### Assertions can be negated

-Assertions also provide a quick way to flip their meaning around.
+Assertions also provide a quick way to flip around their meaning.

 ```javascript
 await expect(locator).toBeVisible();